nimuh/nimuh.github.io/README.md

 Surveyed different approaches for image segmentation and how it helps with monocular visual odometry.
 (Link)

 # Notes
-## July 9, 2021: Experimenting with GPT-2 on other modalities
+## July 9, 2021: Language Models as Autoencoders
 (Paper cite) discusses an interesting capability of transformers pretrained on a large language corpus.
 Specifically, they look at GPT-2 and how it this model can transfer to other modalities such as image classification.
 Surprisingly, the authors found performance in SOTA can be replicated with this model.
 As a result, this raises the question of what other types of non-language modality tasks can this model accomplish.
 To poke at this question, I became interested in observing how well GPT-2 can serve as a decoder for an image.
 Basically, can we reconstruct an input image with the same performance (or better) as an autoencoder for images?

 ### Preliminaries: What are transformers?
 How do we feed images to language models?